IlyaRastorguev/js-database/README.md

 ```

 > [!WARNING]
-> setItem applyes object that corresponds to yours storage model - if you add keyPath to params it must be in object that you put to the setItem method
+> setItem applyes object that corresponds to yours storage model - if you add keyPath to params it must be in object that you put to the setItem method.
-> in this example this id property "id"
+> In this example this is property "id"

 You can provide second argument for setItem to update particular item in storage: